Kenya

 Import (customs) duty

-With effect from 1 July 2022, the East African Community Common External Tariff (EAC CET) 2022 version has been issued and is aligned with the World Customs Organisation’s (WCO's) Harmonised Commodity Description and Coding System (HS System 2022 version) and the four-band tariff with a minimum duty rate of 0%, rates of 10% and 25%, and a maximum rate of 35% in respect of all products imported into the East African Community.
+Import duty is levied on importation of goods under the provisions of the East African Community (EAC) Customs Management Act ('the Act').
+Imported goods are generally subject to import duty at varied rates.
+With effect from 1 July 2022, the East African Community Common External Tariff (EAC CET) 2022 version introduced a four-band tariff with a minimum duty rate of 0%, rates of 10% and 25%, and a maximum rate of 35% in respect of all products imported into the EAC.

 In addition, enterprises that are established under the Special Economic Zones Act and the Export Processing Zones Act enjoy exemption from payment of import duty on importation of goods.
 Where raw materials that are not subject to 0% import duty are used to manufacture goods within the East African Community and for export outside the East African Community, one may apply for remission under the EAC duty remission scheme.
 Please note that one may be required to execute a bond as security for remitted taxes.
 Further, assemblers of motor vehicles and motorcycles, among others, enjoy import duty remission under the scheme.